cerner/canadarm/README.md

 Named for the [Canadarm](http://en.wikipedia.org/wiki/Canadarm) we hope this too helps you piece together log information to figure out what went wrong with your scripts.

+If you have any ideas or questions reach out to us on our [Google group][google-group-url].

 # Installing Canadarm

 Install Canadarm by using one of the files located in the [build][build-dir] folder.
 Alternatively,